Church history and the sands of time ... learning lessons from the past for today and the future (Photograph: Patrick Comerford)

 Traditionally, Pentecost is seen as the Birth of the Church.
 But despite the reports in the Acts of the Apostles of early conversions after Pentecost, the followers of Christ remained a small group or sect within Judaism – alongside the Pharisees, Sadducees and Essenes – until two decisive events turned their faith into a mass movement: the conversion of Paul, and the destruction of Jerusalem.

-The Conversion of Saint Paul ... a window in Saint Mary’s Church, Melton Mowbray
+The Conversion of Saint Paul ... a modern icon

-Saint Paul’s conversion on the road to Damascus, which we celebrate in the calendar of the Church today [25 January], is such a decisive event that in a real sense he can be said to be the founder of the Church.
+Saint Paul’s conversion on the road to Damascus, which we celebrated here at the Community Eucharist in the chapel yesterday [25 January 2017], is such a decisive event that in a real sense he can be said to be the founder of the Church.
 The name Christian was first applied to a group of believers in Antioch, and Christianity spread quickly through Damascus and Antioch, the capital of Syria and the third city of the Empire, and on through Syria, Cilicia and Asia Minor.